 Your Visuals Tell The Story

 It’s also extremely important to consider sound when selecting your location.
 Is there talking seeping in from next door?
 Noise from the highway outside?
 Make sure you select a quiet room where interruptions from noise or intruders are unlikely.
-This will save you time on the day, and in the editing process when you aren’t cutting around bad sound or interruptions.
+This will save you time on the day and in the editing process when you aren’t cutting around bad sound or interruptions.

 Light the way

 We consider ourselves to be something of lighting specialists here at Dream Engine.
-While it’s true that a good quality camera will certainly go a long way to creating a great image, the lighting is just as important.Having shot hundreds of interviews over the years, we’ve refined our setup to a simple, consistent and beautiful look.
+While a good-quality camera will certainly go a long way toward creating a great image, lighting is just as important.
+Having shot hundreds of interviews over the years, we’ve refined our setup to a simple, consistent and beautiful look.

 Our most commonly used lights are KINO DivaLights.
 They run at low temperatures, and with the included flozier (basically a thin white material placed over the light) the light is soft and fully adjustable.
-We also use the industry stalwart the Dedolight, a compact focusable light that is extremely versatile.
-We often use Dedos as a backlight, aiming down on the interviewee’s head and shoulders, which separates them from the background and makes them stand out more.
+We also use the industry stalwart, the Dedolight, a compact focusable light that is extremely versatile.
+We often use a Dedos as a backlight, aiming down on the interviewee’s head and shoulders, which separates them from the background and makes them stand out more.

 Choose the right lens